mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The proposals included by value in an External Commit MUST meet the following
   conditions:
-  * There MUST be a single Add proposal that adds the new issuing new member to the group
   * There MUST be a single ExternalInit proposal
-  * There MUST NOT be any Update proposals
+  * There MUST NOT be any Add or Update proposals
   * If a Remove proposal is present, then the `credential` and `endpoint_id` of the removed leaf MUST be the same as the corresponding values in the Add KeyPackage.